platonic-realm/timeguru/README.md

 # TimeGuru

 A comprehensive personal time tracking, task management, and diary application built with Flutter.
 TimeGuru is designed to work seamlessly with your existing file-based workflow and integrates with Obsidian and calendar applications.
+Features modern responsive design with dynamic layouts and theme management.

 ## Features